Viorel Ion

-Career
+Playing career

 Ion was born in Buzău.
 His Romanian first league debut took place in 1984, at the age of 17, playing for Gloria Buzău.
 In 1991, he left his club, at the time relegated to Liga II, for Oțelul Galați.
 Nicknamed Vioară (Violin), he subsequently transferred to Steaua București, winning three Romanian Champion titles with that team.
 From Steaua, he went on to play in the German Bundesliga for VfL Bochum.
 Upon his return to Romania, he played for Rapid București and Oțelul Galați again.

 Ion made four appearances for the Romania national football team.

-Player-manager of Gloria Buzău
+Manager career

 In 2001, he returned to Buzău, to find his old team, Gloria, relegated to the Romanian third division.
 He took over as player-manager and promoted the team back to Liga II in his first year.
-Later on, he attempted to lead Gloria to Liga I in 2005, when the team lost the promotion play-off to Politehnica Timișoara.
+Later on, he attempted to lead Gloria to Liga I in 2003, when the team lost the promotion play-off to Politehnica Timișoara.

+In 2003-2004 season he was player-manager of Rulmentul Alexandria, where he managed to finish 11th in 2003-04 Divizia B. Next season he went to be a player-manager at Dunărea Galați, finishing 3rd in 2004-05 Divizia B.

 Viorel Ion succeeded to promote Gloria Buzău to Liga I during the 2006–07 season, after finishing second.
-After losing the first two games of the 2007–08 season, Ion resigned his position as player-manager in favor of his colleague Ilie Stan, and took on other management position with Gloria Buzău.
+After losing the first two games of the 2007–08 season, Ion resigned his position as player-manager in favor of his colleague Ilie Stan and took on other management position with Gloria Buzău.

+In 2008-2009 season he went on to be a shareholder and president of 2008-09 Liga III Petrolul Berca, the club that transformed intoFC Voluntari in 2010.

+From September 2010 until November 2010 he was the manager of FC Drobeta-Turnu Severin.

+In 2011-2012 season he went to manage AFC Dacia Unirea Brăila and in 2011-2012 season he managed CS Otopeni.

+In 2013 he returned to FC Gloria Buzău.
+In 2016 Viorel Ion, alongside most of the players and coaches, was suspended for match fixing by the football federation.